MUSICIAN

 Icon of person Imelda May

 Imelda Mary Higham (née Clabby; born 10 July 1974), professionally known as Imelda May, is an Irish singer, songwriter, television presenter and multi-instrumentalist.
-She is known for her musical style of rockabilly revival and has also been compared to female jazz musicians such as Billie Holiday.
+She became known for her musical style of rockabilly revival and has also been compared to female jazz musicians such as Billie Holiday.
 In 2002, she formed her own band and released her debut studio album, No Turning Back (2002).
-She released her second studio album, Love Tattoo (2009).
+She released her second studio album, Love Tattoo, in 2009.
 Read more on Wikipedia

 Memorability Metrics